jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 tests.
 If representative startup time or retained memory regresses, measure the module and batch responsible before changing the boundary.

-Maintenance cost increases through explicit native ABI and profile-policy surfaces.
-The rejected `std.*` split would add an installed module tree, module search state, packaging, and import churn without changing ownership of the data.
-Keeping reusable implementations in core removes those states while the profile boundary still prevents shared code from accumulating game policy.
+Maintenance cost increases through explicit native fact arrays, native editor state, and profile-policy surfaces.
+It decreases by removing duplicate SmallS catalog schemas and script/UI lifecycle coupling.
+Keeping reusable gameplay wrappers in core prevents the profile boundary from pushing resource facts or editor state into SmallS.

 The deliberate data-migration cost is reimporting current component/propset JSON.
 No permanent compatibility cost is accepted.